increase conversions on your website

 1

-Compress images before uploading
+Compress Images before Uploading

 Compressed images also help mobile users, who often browse on slower connections.
 If your site loads quickly on all devices, users are more likely to stay, explore, and convert.
 Simple adjustments like using WebP format or compression tools (TinyPNG, ImageOptim) ensure quality visuals without slowing your site down.